BeccaK8/health-api/README.md

 ### User Authentication

-AAV, I want to sign up for Health Oasis
+- AAV, I want to sign up for Health Oasis
-AAU, I want to sign into my account with Health Oasis AAU, I want to change my password
+- AAU, I want to sign into my account with Health Oasis
+- AAU, I want to change my password
-AAU, I want to sign out of my account
+- AAU, I want to sign out of my account

 ### User Profile

-AAU, I want to see my user profile
+- AAU, I want to see my user profile
-AAU, I want to update my user profile
+- AAU, I want to update my user profile

+### Health Date

+Note: A user will not have a health date created for a specific date until they begin to plan healthy activities for that day.

+- AAU, I want to get all the dates I have plans created for
+- AAU, I want to get a specific date and all the information associated with it
+- AAU, I want to create a new date that I can associate health plans with
+- AAU, I want to update the focus area and personal statement for a particular date
+- AAU, I want to delete everything associated with a health date in case I decide to forget that whole plan

 ![API Functionality Stories](./readme/us_api.png)